sghoseWI/DisclosUR/README.md

 - Source Code: https://github.com/ndtallant/DisclosUR

 ## Project Responsibilities
-Worked on Together: Django views/models, cleaning data, building database ADD
+Worked on Together:
+* Creating classes found in models.py, used in the main database.
+* Cleaning the CPI dataset
+* Integrating the separate components of the project.

 Nick:
+* Obtained Open States data through a script accessing their API, as well as obtaining/cleaning their bulk data.
+* Implemented the original django framework, and maintained the versions of the back-end throughout the project (migrating model changes, etc).
+* Connected views and urls to Saptarshi's work on the front end.
+* Implemented the final version of CPI data.

 Saptarshi: Django templates and static files for views, django tables, dynamic data visualizations, bootstrap, html and css.

-SSam: OpenCorporates scrapers and database population script.
+Sam: OpenCorporates scrapers and database population script.
 OpenCorps officer query function (houesd in opencorp_officer_query.py; intended to be incorporated into Django application, but ultimately was not due to difficulties in rendering the output in a comprehensible way.
 Can be used independently of the web app in IPython3 by passing the function a legislator name (does not need to be exact) and two-letter state code (e.g. "IL")).
 All OpenCorp-related code is original work.